YoannaLa/Boutique_crossFit/README.md

 You can the database url from Heroku's Config Vars in the Settings tab.

 * Run migration - python3 manage.py runmigrations
-* Using tlocatl database loaddata db.json and import the categories
+* Using local database loaddata db.json and import the categories

 3. Create a superuser form my admin panel
 * Type: python3 manage.py createsuperuser